thesalegroup/restorm/docs/Reference/Configuration.md

 ## Properties

-The properties list is used by restorm to understand what an entity looks like.
+The properties list is used by RESTORM to understand what an entity looks like.
 Restorm is only aware of the fields of an entity that are defined the properties list and will ignore any other property on a class.
 Properties have a name which is used as the key and a list of options within it.
 The property